Edward-Jing/STA-250/README.md

 # STA-250
 STA250 (Deep Learning Theory) Final Project About StableRank

+based on python 3.9+ cuda 12.3

+Autism dataset and Neur dataset are from

 ## MNIST